 Trifacta | People.
 Transforming.
 Data etsy/statsd Logstash Plugin for Amazon DynamoDB The Logstash plugin for Amazon DynamoDB gives you a nearly real-time view of the data in your DynamoDB table.
 The Logstash plugin for DynamoDB uses DynamoDB Streams to parse and output data as it is added to a DynamoDB table.
 After you install and activate the Logstash plugin for DynamoDB, it scans the data in the specified table, and then it starts consuming your updates using Streams and then outputs them to Elasticsearch, or a Logstash output of your choice.
 Logstash is a data pipeline service that processes data, parses data, and then outputs it to a selected location in a selected format.
 Elasticsearch is a distributed, full-text search server.
 For more information about Logstash and Elasticsearch, go to The following sections walk you through the process to: When this process is finished, you can search your data in the Elasticsearch cluster.
 The following items are required to use the Logstash plugin for Amazon DynamoDB: Note Important

 Syncsort - Resource Center Delivering Smarter ETL Through Hadoop Most organizations are using Hadoop to collect, process and distribute data – which is actually ETL (Extract, Transform and Load).
 But current ETL tools don’t deliver on Hadoop.
-They aren’t... awslabs/amazon-kinesis-client-ruby Student's t-test A t-test is any statistical hypothesis test in which the test statistic follows a Student's t-distribution if the null hypothesis.
+They aren’t... awslabs/amazon-kinesis-client-ruby Student's t-test The t-test is any statistical hypothesis test in which the test statistic follows a Student's t-distribution under the null hypothesis.
 A t-test is most commonly applied when the test statistic would follow a normal distribution if the value of a scaling term in the test statistic were known.
-When the scaling term is unknown and is replaced by an estimate based on the data, the test statistic (under certain conditions) follows a Student's t distribution.
+When the scaling term is unknown and is replaced by an estimate based on the data, the test statistics (under certain conditions) follow a Student's t distribution.
 The t-test can be used, for example, to determine if the means of two sets of data are significantly different from each other.
-History The t-statistic was introduced in 1908 by William Sealy Gosset, a chemist working for the Guinness brewery in Dublin, Ireland ("Student" was his pen name).
-Gosset had been hired due to Claude Guinness's policy of recruiting the best graduates from Oxford and Cambridge to apply biochemistry and statistics to Guinness's industrial processes.
-Gosset devised the t-test as a cheap way to monitor the quality of stout.
+History The t-statistic was introduced in 1908 by William Sealy Gosset, a chemist working for the Guinness brewery in Dublin, Ireland.
+Gosset had been hired owing to Claude Guinness's policy of recruiting the best graduates from Oxford and Cambridge to apply biochemistry and statistics to Guinness's industrial processes.
+Gosset devised the t-test as an economical way to monitor the quality of stout.
 Let

 Sqoop - Collecting Logs into Elasticsearch and S3 | Fluentd Elasticsearch is an open sourcedistributed real-time search backend.
 While Elasticsearch can meet a lot of analytics needs, it is best complemented with other analytics backends like Hadoop and MPP databases.
 As a "staging area" for such complementary backends, AWS's S3 is a great fit.
 This article shows how to Collect Apache httpd logs and syslogs across web servers.Securely ship the collected logs into the aggregator Fluentd in near real-time.Store the collected logs into Elasticsearch and S3.Visualize the data with Kibana in real-time.
 Prerequisites A basic understanding of FluentdAWS account credentials In this guide, we assume we are running td-agent on Ubuntu Precise.
 Setup: Elasticsearch and Kibana Add Elasticsearch's GPG key: $ sudo get -O - | sudo apt-key add - Also, you need to install Kibana, the dashboard for Elasticsearch. $ wget $ unzip kibana-3.1.0.zip to